How to register a Cyprus Company?

 What is needed to register a company in Cyprus?

-For Cyprus Company formation we require a company order form (our specific form) completed and signed by the beneficial owners.
+For Cyprus Company formation and registration, we require a company order form (our specific form) completed and signed by the beneficial owners.
 Additionally, the following KYC documents are needed from each shareholder, ultimate beneficial owner and other individuals that have a control over the Cyprus Company to be registered or the company or companies that might become shareholder of the Cyprus Company:

-In case of natural person:
+Documents needed for Cyprus company registration, in case of natural person:

 - Our Natural Person application form, filled and signed by the beneficial owner(s).